-Many herbs can be used to stimulate and detox uterus, improve its tone and ease menstrual or menopausal symptoms.
-Here are 3 herbs that help you in uterus cleaning naturally.
+Many herbs can be used to stimulate and detox your uterus, improve its tone and ease menstrual or menopausal symptoms.
+Here are 3 herbs that aid you in cleaning your uterus naturally.

 Ginger reduces inflammation while increasing oxygen and blood flow to your uterus, say Asa Hershoff and Andrea Rotelli in “Herbal Remedies.”
 Ginger is actually a good whole-body detoxifier because it supports liver function, boosts circulation, and promotes healthy sweating, says Ann Louise Gittleman, author of “The Fat Flush Foods.”
 It is safe to take during pregnancy and is in fact a proven remedy for nausea in pregnant women according to the National Center for Complementary and Alternative Medicine.